-I’d like to introduce an exciting new feature on my blog, where I regularly interview people about their cities and hometowns and what makes them special!
+I’d like to introduce an exciting new feature on my blog ‘Interview with a local‘, where I regularly interview people about their cities and hometowns and what makes them special!
 I’m always advocating asking local advice when you’re away.
 It’s how you will find the best deals, the nicest restaurants, the friendliest pubs and bars…

 So in order to introduce this feature, I am going to tell you about my own hometown Cardiff, the capital city of Wales.
-I have other cities in the pipeline including Washington DC, San Francisco and Brighton so watch this space!
+I have other cities in the pipeline including Washington DC, San Francisco, Paris, NYC and Brighton.
+Watch this space!

 Tell us about yourself?